Learn to Identify and Attract Indigo Buntings

 The indigo bunting is one of the most gorgeous summer birds in the East.
-Learn the birding basics of how to welcome these popular fliers to your area.
+Learn proven tips to attract indigo buntings to your backyard and how to spot them.

 - Indigo buntings migrate at night.
 They start flying south for winter around September, using the stars to guide them along their way.

 - People sometimes confuse blue grosbeaks with indigo buntings.
 Their ranges overlap a bit, but the grosbeaks have a more prominent bill and rufous wingbars.

 - To attract and see both lazuli buntings and indigo buntings, go to the Great Plains, where the two species co-exist and even hybridize.
 Next, learn all about painted buntings.